'The audience there is huge': A guide to the most popular publisher Facebook video hacks - Digiday

 Other people’s video: If you can’t create as much video as you want, no worries: Just repost someone else’s.
 The ways of the Facebook algorithm are elusive, but Harris said the publisher that posts the video can basically get points for engagement without doing any of the work, which will in turn help the publisher’s content get shown more in people’s feeds.
 “They don’t get the view, but they get the engagement, and then Facebook is going to show [people] similar content,” she said.

 Automation: Video doesn’t have to be video at all.
 Like the polls and countdown clocks, it can be a series of photos that are just strung together and overlaid with text and motion graphics.
 Two leading vendors, Wochit and Wibbitz, are helping many publishers make video on the cheap with their automation tools.
-Using Wibbitz, Gannett’s USA Today Sports Media Group can cut the time it takes a text editor to make a video out of still images to 30 minutes from hours, said Chris Pirrone, gm of sports digital properties.
+Using automation, Gannett’s USA Today Sports Media Group can cut the time it takes a text editor to make a video out of still images to 30 minutes from hours, said Chris Pirrone, gm of sports digital properties.

 “The ROI on digital production is lower,” he said.
 “For the longest time, you needed a video team to use final cut and it was costly to create video.”
 With automation tools, he said, “You don’t need to have video to create video.”